prose/prose/_posts/help/2012-06-15-getting-started.md

 3. Save it.
 4. Share it (we support deep linking to the rendered version)

-Prose is pretty similiar to [iAWriter](http://www.iawriter.com/) but it's web-based and uses Github for storage your text so your writings are more than save and Github keeps a history of every saved version.
-This could become a whole new way of sharing documents, software documentation etc. using just the usual suspects Markdown and Github.
+Prose is similiar to [iAWriter](http://www.iawriter.com/) as it is also using a minimal interface for editing Markdown, but it's web-based and uses [Github](http://github.com) for storing your text so your writings are more than save and Github keeps a history of every saved version.
+So Prose can potentially be seen as a whole new way of sharing documents online, while utilizing the usual suspects Markdown and Github.
 Oh and it's free and open source.